Best five cities for lawyers

 We ranked the best cities for lawyers based on the median annual pay.
 Income is likely the most important factor people consider when starting their career or relocating elsewhere.
 A high salary in an expensive city, however, may be less attractive than a lower salary in an affordable town.
 Our next metric takes affordability into consideration.

 2. How affordable is it to live in this city?

-Now that we have the median salary, we’ll look next at the cost of living.
+Once we had the median salary, we looked at the cost of living.
 The cost of living is a measure of how far earnings can be stretched.
-Cities with lower cost of living index numbers ranked higher in our study.
+Cities with lower cost-of-living index numbers ranked higher in our study.
 For example, the average city is benchmarked at 100.
-A city with a cost of living index of 187, such as San Jose, Calif., would mean that generally speaking, living expenses are 65 percent more expensive compared to the average city.
+A city with a cost-of-living index of 187, such as San Jose, Calif., would mean that generally speaking, living expenses are 65% more expensive compared to the average city.

 3. What is the location quotient for lawyers in the city?